software-patterns/workshop/patterns/community-of-peers.md

 # Community of Peers

-To support [psychological safety](./psychological-safety.md) and avert the risks of internal competition and hero worship, develop software within a community of peers.
+This pattern tells you how to structure the relationships among the people in your organization to promote [psychological safety](./psychological-safety.md) and minimize internal competition and hero worship.

 ---